-If the manufacturer of a product complies with federal or state laws, standards or regulations for the industry that are in effect when it makes the product, regarding proper design, inspection, testing, manufacture, or warnings, you shall presume that the product is not detective.
-However, if the plaintiff has demonstrated by a preponderance of evidence that the product is defective even though the manufacturer followed government laws, standards or regulations, you are free to abandon that presumption if you so choose.
+If the manufacturer of a [product] complies with federal or state laws, standards or regulations for the industry that are in effect when it makes the [product], regarding proper design, inspection, testing, manufacture, or warnings, you shall presume that the [product] is not detective.
+However, if [name of plaintiff] has demonstrated by a preponderance of evidence that the [product] is defective even though the manufacturer followed government laws, standards or regulations, you are free to abandon that presumption if you so choose.